jgabaut/sprites4curses/README.md

   To use the Raylib extension, you need to have installed `raylib`.
 Refer to lib docs for help: [link](https://github.com/raysan5/raylib#build-and-installation).
   - More info at [this section](#raylib_ext).

+### s4c-cli.py <a name = "s4c_cli_py"></a>

+  This is a wrapper script that imports the local scripts and enables calling their main as a subcommand.

+  To ensure it works as a general program, you should try to install Pillow as a system library.
+Running:
+    `pip install Pillow`
+  may give you hints about following recommended platform instructions for installation.

 ### sprites.py <a name = "sprites_py"></a>